 We assume that the adversary wants to access some web services protected by reCaptcha using an automated script.
 We also assume the attacker has the computational power to train and deploy an object recognition system to build a captcha breaker.
 A recent low to mid-range Graphical Processing Unit (GPU) with 3-4 GB memory should provide sufficient computational power to launch the attack.
-The adversary may need to change the Internet Protocol (IP) address of the device by tunneling the internet traffic through some anonymity networks like I2P [1] and Tor [20] in case of reCaptcha risk analysis engine or backend blacklists one of his IPs.
-[Yazhou: The reader might be wondering how often would the engine usually blacklist the IP?]
-Since the adversary has no direct access to the reCaptcha backend, we consider our attack to be a black-box approach.
-However, The adversary can study the front-end HTML and JavaScript source code and interact with the elements inside reCaptcha checkbox and challenge widgets.
+The adversary may need to change the Internet Protocol (IP) address of the device by tunneling the internet traffic through some anonymity networks like I2P [1] and Tor [21] in case of reCaptcha risk analysis engine or backend blacklists one of his IPs.
+When we use Selenium framework and Python for browsing, our IP is blocked for every 3-4 requests in a row.
+Then we switch to puppeteer library, we can send more than 50 requests in a minute and the engine would not block us.
+As a result, we only use the same IP address for all the requests.
+Additionally, we consider our attack to be a black-box approach as the attacker has to direct knowledge about reCaptcha backend.
+However, the adversary can study the front-end HTML and JavaScript source code and interact with the elements inside reCaptcha checkbox and challenge widgets.